kinshuk-h/LT-crawler/README.md

     ```

 - `test_dhc_doc_urls.py`: This script demonstates the inconsistent results returned by the DHC website, by downloading 4 judgments via different URLs whose PDFs have different hashes.
 Post extraction, the text content of all PDFs is the same.
+- `get_data_stats.py`: This script generates a markdown compatible table of statistics for the dataset, comprising of aggregate and query-wise information about collected judgments.
+The information includes judgment frequency, paragraph frequency, etc.

 ## Examples